b-n/what-the-wasm/slides.md

 Some examples/ideas:

-- Autocad
-- Figma
-- Client-side neural networks (image recognition prior to upload)
+**AutoCAD**

+> The AutoCAD web app uses emscripten to port pieces from the > 35 years old native application for AutoCAD.

+**Figma**

+> Because our product is written in C++, which can easily be compiled into WebAssembly, Figma is a perfect demonstration of this new format’s power.

+**TensorFlow**

+> WASM is generally much faster than JavaScript for numeric workloads common in machine learning tasks.
+Additionally, WASM can be natively decoded up to 20x faster than JavaScript can be parsed.

 ---

 ## Where could we use this in Catawiki?

 - Image adjustment/compression on the client - view changes live before submission
-- Bid engine. is WASM better with websockets?
+- Bid engine.
+Is WASM better with websockets?
 - `<your idea here>`

 Note: Fallback support?